hauselin/Rcode/README.md

 * t0: non-decision time
 * z: starting-point bias (0.5 is no bias)
 * convergence: reason for optimization termination (see ?ucminf)
-* value: objective function value at computed miminizer (see ?ucminf)
+* value: objective function value at computed miminizer (see ?ucminf); if multiple startParams provided, only returns result with smallest value
 * response: proportion of upper bound (1) responses
 * responseSim: simulated proportion of upper bound responses (based on parameter estimates)
 * rtOverall: reaction time for upper and lower-bound trials